-Summary of existing commitments as at 1st April 2021
+Summary of existing commitments as at 1st April 2023

 6.1 The Council's most recent 5 year housing land supply position is given in Appendix 5.
-This shows that, as at April 1st 2021, there was 7.12 years of housing land supply against the Council's local housing needs, based upon existing and anticipated planning permissions within the District.
-This equates to a housing supply of 1815 dwellings between 2021 and 2026.
-However, the District is needing to review its Local Plan to accommodate a housing target of its own housing needs and a 4,000 dwelling contribution to the Greater Birmingham Housing Market Area.
-This is estimated to imply a housing target of 9,089 dwellings per annum between 2018-2039 as of 1st April 2022.
-This scale of housing growth will not be accommodated by current planning permissions and allocations, meaning it is important to review wider sources of supply and consider areas where policy constraints could be removed through the Local Plan Review.
+This shows that, as at April 1st 2023, there was 4.51 years of housing land supply against the Council's local housing needs, based upon existing and anticipated planning permissions within the District.
+This equates to a housing supply of 1123 dwellings between 2023 and 2028.
+However, the District is needing to review its Local Plan to accommodate a housing target of its own housing needs and a 640 dwelling contribution to the Greater Birmingham Housing Market Area.
+This is estimated to imply a housing target of 4,726 dwellings between 2023-2041 as of 1st April 2023.
+The scale of housing growth required will not be accommodated by current planning permissions and allocations, meaning it is important to review wider sources of supply and consider areas where policy constraints could be removed through the Local Plan Review.